abhijitmajumdar/Mouse_tracking_predictor/README.md

 Press 'h' to print out a help script.
 Press 'i' to go back to idle mode.
 Press 'ESC' to quit the program.

+## Changes
+- New branch changes:
+    - Changed the input shape from (batch,features,timesteps) to (batch,timesteps,features); complaint with keras LSTM layer inputs
+    - This change uses less network parameters(~20k down to ~17k)
+    - This algorithm however runs slower than before (both training and prediction).
+Since the shape is changed, the feed forward is different.
+Hence even though the parameters are less, more gates are now used(due to an actual timestep), which makes the feed-forward slower.